cristinavisentin/hackingdemo/README.md

 ### Privilege Escalation
 With the ability to change accounts and impersonate Bob, it's discovered that Bob is a user with root privileges, unlike Elliot.

 It is important to notice that Bob is not the owner of the file `flag.txt`, so capturing the flag isn't currently feasible.
 However since Bob is a superuser, by simply executing `sudo su` the root account is obtained: this allow to capture the flag and conclude the challenge.

 ![7](images/root.png)

 <div class="horizontal-line"> <br> </div>

-From the output of `nmap` command, is remarkable that there is another server active on the machine: an SSH server running on a non-standard port, 25468.
+From the output of `nmap` command, it's remarkable that there is another server active on the machine: an SSH server running on a non-standard port, 25468.
 This custom port selection may be for security purposes or to obscure its presence.

-An SSH connection attempt to Bob: 1.0.1 using Bob's account succeeds with the following command:
+An SSH connection attempt to _Bob: 1.0.1_ using Bob's account succeeds with the following command:

 ```bash
 ssh -p 25468 bob@hackthebob